 Outcome Standard

-Any risks to VET students, staff and the organisation itself are identified and managed.
+Any risks to VET students, staff and the provider itself are identified and managed.

 Performance Indicators

-An NVR registered training organisation demonstrates:
+A WA registered provider demonstrates:

-it identifies, manages and reviews risks to VET students, staff and the organisation;
+it identifies, manages and reviews risks to VET students, staff and the provider;

-how the financial position, financial performance and cashflows of the organisation are managed, monitored and understood by governing persons;
+how the financial position, financial performance and cashflows of the provider are managed, monitored and understood by governing persons;

-Note: In accordance with section 24 of the Act, NVR registered training organisations must also comply with the Financial Viability Risk Assessment Requirements made under section 158 of the Act.
+Note: In accordance with regulation 13(2)(a) of the Regulations, WA registered providers must also comply with the Financial Viability Assessment Guidelines for the Registration of Training Providers 2017, which forms part of the VET quality framework.

 it has a system for identifying, managing and disclosing any real or apparent conflicts of interest; and

-where it offers training or assessment to VET students aged under 18 – risks to their safety and wellbeing associated with the organisation’s delivery of the training or assessment are identified and managed:
+where it offers training or assessment to VET students aged under 18 – risks to their safety and wellbeing associated with the provider’s delivery of the training or assessment are identified and managed:

 by having regard to the training content and modes of delivery; and

-in accordance with the National Principles for Child Safe Organisations, as in force from time to time.
+in accordance with the National Principles for Child Safe Organisations as published by the Australian Human Rights Commission in 2018.

-Note: Section 191A of the Act permits this instrument to make provision in relation to a matter by applying, adopting or incorporating any matter contained in another instrument or other writing as in force or existing from time to time.
+Note The document referred to in this provision is available on a website maintained by, or on behalf of, the Council.

 Division 3 – Continuous improvement

 4.4 Standard 4.4